SHADOW: Seamless Handoff And Zero-Downtime Orchestrated Workload Migration for Stateful Microservices: System Design

 The reconciler implements the MS2M five-phase procedure as an idempotent state machine with seven phases, illustrated in Figure~\ref{fig:statemachine}: \texttt{Pending}, \texttt{Checkpointing}, \texttt{Transferring}, \texttt{Restoring}, \texttt{Replaying}, \texttt{Finalizing}, and \texttt{Completed} (or \texttt{Failed}).
 Each reconciliation invocation dispatches to the handler for the current phase, which either advances to the next phase or re-queues for a later attempt.

-Phase handlers are \textit{idempotent}: re-entering a phase after a transient failure does not corrupt migration state.
+Phase handlers are \textit{idempotent}: re-entering a phase after a temporary failure does not corrupt migration state.
 The reconciler implements \textit{phase chaining} (executing synchronously-completed phases within a single API call) and \textit{exponential polling backoff} for long-running phases, reducing API server load.
-Wall-clock durations for each phase are recorded in \texttt{status.phaseTimings} for built-in instrumentation.
+Latencies for each phase are recorded in \texttt{status.phaseTimings} for built-in instrumentation.

-When \texttt{migrationStrategy} is not specified, the operator auto-detects it from the pod's owner reference chain (StatefulSet $\to$ Sequential, Deployment $\to$ ShadowPod), but this can be overridden explicitly.
+When \texttt{migrationStrategy} is not specified, the operator auto-detects it from the pod's owner reference chain (StatefulSet defaults to Sequential, Deployment defaults to ShadowPod), but this can be overridden explicitly.